-Why is obesity considered dangerous?
+"Why is obesity considered dangerous?"

 I've always been big and my health has never been in any trouble.
 Why should I lose weight if I'm not feeling bad?

 This is because obesity, over the long term, can cause increased rates of diabetes, heart disease, bone disease, and even cancer.
 Additionally, those who are overweight generally do not recover as well from routine illness and routine surgical procedures.
 In short, the quality of their life is impacted in many ways.
 Unfortunately, it is a problem that is something like high blood pressure: it doesn't cause huge problems immediately, and so people ignore the fact that it is causing more problems every day, and will eventually lead to a premature death in most people.
 For that reason, doctors continue to encourage all of us to achieve and maintain a healthy weight with diet and exercise.
 If you are having trouble with your weight, please speak to your primary care doctor about what you can do to improve your life over the long term.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.